cloudify-cosmo/docs.getcloudify.org/content/working_with/service_composition/component.md

 ### Limitations
 Currently the following limitation exists, the output of the cascading workflow on the Components does not propagate to the result of the workflow execution in the root deployment.
-So if the cascading workflow fails in a Component in the deployments "tree" the execution in the root deployment will still show statues of success.
+So if the cascading workflow fails in a Component "down" the deployments "tree" the execution in the root deployment will still show statues of success.
 This limitation does not apply for install and uninstall workflows, so if there is a failure for some Component the workflow status will show the correct status.

 ## Scaling
-The Component node type is able to be scaled like a regular node.
+The Component node type is can be scaled like a regular node.

 When scaling a Component it's deployment name could be specified with the following:
 * Not providing deployment id which will name the created deployments with the node instance id.